Ross rifle: Service

 Complaints rapidly reached the rifle's chief sponsor, the Canadian Minister of Militia and Defence Sam Hughes.
-He nevertheless continued to believe in its strengths despite the professional opinion of Sir Edwin Alderson, the British Army officer who was commander of the First Canadian Division.
+He continued to believe in its strengths despite the professional opinion of Sir Edwin Alderson, the British Army officer who was commander of the First Canadian Division.
 The rifle became an element in political issues within Canada and between Canada and the British.
 Hughes responded to Alderson's criticism by accusing Alderson of ignorance and copied the letter to many officers in the corps.
 The effect was to undermine confidence in Alderson and the rifle.
 Hughes also made accusations that Canadian officers were induced to produce adverse reports on the rifle.
-After negative reports regarding the rifle were published through the Ottawa Citizen, it became increasingly clear that his own claims before the House of Commons that all the faults of the rifle had been cured were patently false, and Hughes' defence of the rifle could no longer be supported by the Prime Minister.

-In particular, the Ross was more accurate at long range than the SMLE, and this potentially overcame the serious problem British and Canadian troops had faced during the Boer War, with the accurate long-range fire from the 7×57mm Mauser chambered Mauser Model 1895 rifle.
+After negative reports regarding the rifle were published through the Ottawa Citizen, it became increasingly clear that his claims before the House of Commons that all the faults of the rifle had been cured were patently false and Hughes' defence of the rifle could no longer be supported by the Prime Minister.
+The Ross was more accurate at long range than the SMLE, and this potentially overcame the serious problem British and Canadian troops had faced during the Boer War, with the accurate long-range fire from the 7×57mm Mauser chambered Mauser Model 1895 rifle.
 In all, approximately 420,000 Ross service rifles were produced, 342,040 of which were purchased by the British.

 Replacement

 Canadians retained the Ross even as additional contingents arrived in France.
 On 12 June 1915, the 1st Canadian Division replaced all its Ross rifles with Enfields.
 By the time of the Somme battles of July 1916, Sir Douglas Haig, the new Commander-in-Chief of the British Expeditionary Force, had ordered the replacement of all Ross rifles in the three Canadian Divisions by the Pattern 1914 Enfield, which was finally available in quantity.
 Hughes refused to accept that there were problems with the Ross, and it took the intervention of many influential people to persuade him otherwise.
 In November 1916, Hughes resigned after Sir Robert Borden's decision to appoint a Minister of Overseas Forces.
-Ross rifles were then used in training roles, both in Canada and the UK, to free up more Lee–Enfields for the front.
-After the United States entered the war in 1917, Ross rifles were shipped to the U.S. for the same reasons, freeing up supplies of the M1903 Springfield rifle.
+Ross rifles were then used for training, in Canada and the UK, to release Lee–Enfields for the front.
+After the United States entered the war in 1917, Ross rifles were shipped to the U.S. for the same reasons, for more M1903 Springfield rifles at the front.
 Hughes' reputation was inevitably tarnished, but Sir Charles Ross had already made a considerable fortune from his rifle design and manufacturing contracts despite its reputation.
 At around the same time, the Dominion Rifle Factory (Quebec City) converted a number of Rosses into the Huot automatic rifle, under the guidance of designer Joseph Alphonse Huot.
 It was an effective design, feeding from a drum magazine, and cheaper than a Lewis Gun.
 Despite successful trials, it was never adopted for service.